Queen for a Day (film): Filming

 A slightly different version of the film was made for release in France, where the quiz show was formatted differently.

 Reception

 The film had its world premiere in Waycross Georgia because it sent in the most requests to have a premiere, per ratio.

 The Los Angeles Times praised the "exceptionally capable" younger actors.

 Diabolique magazine said the third segment "was based on a story by Dorothy Parker, whose satirical point about beauty is muted in this adaptation – perhaps Lubin was too "nice" a director to do it justice.
-The other stories are warmly done... but put together they don't t quite work as a movie – maybe it would’ve been better had Lubin been restricted to a 65-minute running time like in the old days."
+The other stories are warmly done... but put together they don't quite work as a movie – maybe it would’ve been better had Lubin been restricted to a 65-minute running time like in the old days."

+Lubin said "I was very pleased with the picture...
+In each episode I tried to shoot as if a different director had directed it, but unfortunately it did no business at all."

 The film was released in some markets as Horsie.

 Stillman was meant to follow it with an adaptation of Island in the Sky written by Miller.